centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 > Use to communicate contextual messages to customers.

-**Important:** This component has an ARIA role of `alert`, which immediately brings the content to the user's attention.
+This component immediately brings the content to the user's attention.
+It can take the form of error, informational, success or warning messages.
 Use it for its role and not for its look.

 ## ns-appointment-picker